PUMCwwq/COPD_multiomics/README.md

-# COPD_multiomics
+# Deep multi-omics profiling reveals three distinct molecular subtypes of chronic obstructive pulmonary disease in a unique biomass-exposed Chinese population
-Deep multi-omics profiling reveals three distinct molecular subtypes of chronic obstructive pulmonary disease in a unique biomass-exposed Chinese population
+This repository contains the analysis pipeline and code for the study "Deep multi-omics profiling reveals three distinct molecular subtypes of chronic obstructive pulmonary disease in a unique biomass-exposed Chinese population"